Jomajay/Jomajay/README.md

 ## About Me

-Hello! 👋 I am a dedicated data analyst and data scientist who is passionate about transforming data into actionable insights.
+Hello! 👋 I am a dedicated data analyst and scientist passionate about transforming data into actionable insights.
 My journey in the world of data started with a fascination for uncovering patterns and trends hidden within vast datasets.
 Over the years, I have honed my skills in various data analytics and data science tools and techniques, allowing me to tackle complex problems and drive data-informed decision-making processes.

 ## Professional Skills

 ### Data Analytics
 - **SQL:** 🛠️ Proficient in writing complex queries to extract, manipulate, and analyze data from relational databases.
-Experienced in optimizing queries for performance and working with large datasets.
+I am experienced in optimizing queries for performance and working with large datasets.
 - **Excel:** 📊 Advanced skills in Excel, including data cleaning, pivot tables, VLOOKUP, and complex formulas.
 Capable of creating dynamic and interactive dashboards for data visualization and reporting.
 - **Power BI:** 📈 Skilled in creating compelling presentations that effectively communicate data insights and recommendations to stakeholders.
 Proficient in using visual aids and storytelling techniques to enhance data presentations.